A Heavy Traffic Theory of Matching Queues: Classical Single Server Queue

 \subsection{Proof of Theorem \ref{theo: classical_general}: Case II}

-\begin{proof}[Proof of Theorem \ref{theo: classical_general}: $\epsilon\tau \rightarrow l$] The first step is to show tightness of the family of random variables $\{\epsilon \barq_\eta\}$ which can be proved similar to the proof of Lemma \ref{lemma: tightness}.
+\proof{Proof of Theorem \ref{theo: classical_general}: $\epsilon_\eta\tau_\eta \rightarrow l$} The first step is to show the tightness of the family of random variables $\{\epsilon_\eta \barq_\eta\}$ which can be proved similar to the proof of Lemma \ref{lemma: tightness}.
 We omit the details here for brevity.
-Now, the next step is to analyze the drift of the characteristic function of $\barq_\eta$ and then obtain a functional equation by taking the limit as $\eta \rightarrow \infty$.
+Now, the next step is to analyze the drift of the characteristic function of $\barq_\eta$ and then obtain a functional equation by taking the limit as $\eta \uparrow \infty$.
 Recall that by \eqref{eq: classical_drift_zero}, we have

-By taking the limit as $\eta \rightarrow \infty$ and following the steps same as in the proof of Claim \ref{claim: case2_limiting_functional_equation}, we get
+By taking the limit as $\eta \uparrow \infty$ and following the steps same as in the proof of Claim \ref{claim: case2_limiting_functional_equation}, we get

-Note that, this is same as the functional equation \eqref{eq:IFT_eqn} if the RHS is zero.
-In particular, we get a non-zero RHS because of the unused service $\baru_\eta$ which is responsible to ensure that the queue length is non negative.
-Now, we will write \eqref{eq: classical_functional_eq} as a differential equation in the space of tempered distribution which is analogous to taking the inverse Fourier transform.
+Note that, this is the same as the functional equation \eqref{eq:IFT_eqn} if the RHS is zero.
+In particular, we get a non-zero RHS because of the unused service $\baru_\eta$ which is responsible for ensuring that the queue length is nonnegative.
+As $\qinfty \geq 0$ with probability 1, we can define $g_{1,l}(x)$ for $x \leq 0$ arbitrarily.
+In particular, we consider an extension of $g_{1,l}$ such that it belongs to $\calC_{pol}^\infty$.
+With a little abuse of notation, we denote the extension by $g_{1,l}$ as well.
+Now, we write \eqref{eq: classical_functional_eq} as a differential equation in the space of generalized functions (tempered distributions) which is analogous to taking the inverse Fourier transform.
 Define the following tempered distribution

 Now, by using \eqref{eq: lhs_mgf_equation} and \eqref{eq: rhs_mgf_equation}, the LHS of \eqref{eq: classical_functional_eq} can be written as follows:

 The RHS can be written in terms of the impulse distribution $\delta(\cdot)$.
 In particular, denote the constant tempered distribution by $\calT_c$, i.e. $\calT_c[\varphi]=\int_{-\infty}^\infty \varphi(x) dx$.
 Then, we have